There’s a reason major publications like UrbanDaddy spend so much time covering current trends: they work.

-By knowing your audience and appealing to all different kinds of prospect who could be interested in your offer, you can increase the number of people who convert by more than 50 per cent.
+By knowing your audience and appealing to all different kinds of prospect who could be interested in your offer, you can create a better content thats increases the number of people who convert by more than 50 per cent.

 9. Don’t jump to a sell

 If you’ve hit a wall with your content, the problem might just be that you’re too focused on selling.